tencentyun/intlcloud-documents/product/存储/日志服务/用户指南/日志投递/任务管理_intl.md

-CLS provides shipping task management capability, and allows you to view shipping tasks at each time point based on the time, logset, log topic, and shipping task name.
+CLS offers task management shipping, allowing you to view shipping tasks based on time, logset, log topic, and shipping task name at different times.

 ## Viewing Shipping Tasks
 1. Log in to the [CLS Console](https://console.cloud.tencent.com/cls).